The Implications of Growing Automotive PCB Market Shares for PCB Designers

 Do you remember the “dynamic duo” days they used to do back in school?
 My friend and I always dressed up as the classic Batman and Robin.
 I was Batman, of course.
 Albeit a Batman with no Batmobile and a 90’s homemade utility belt - no wonder I couldn’t convince any girls to be Catwoman.
 For engineers, the Batmobile represents a different dynamic duo that is becoming more prevalent as technology advances: PCBs and cars.
-Luxury in a car used to mean heated seats, now it means PCBs driving for you and a 17” LED display in the dashboard.
+Luxury in a car used to mean heated seats, now it means Printed Bs driving for you and a 17” LED display in the dashboard.
 Sadly no one has integrated jet engines into their cars yet.
-With automotive PCBs gaining market share, the modern designer should start thinking about how their designs can enable essential and luxury features in connected cars.
+With automotive PCBs gaining PCB market share, the modern should start thinking about how their designs can enable essential and luxury features in connected cars.
 They should also get ready to learn cutting edge design techniques such as rigid-flex and HDI in order to meet automotive requirements.

 I think this will be my next ride.
 Editorial credit: Rubens Alarcon / Shutterstock.com

 Gadzooks Batman, that market is growing so quickly, it’s going to explode!
 The connected car market is on the rise, and the automotive PCB market is expanding with it.
 That means you’ll soon be designing as many PCBs for cars as for IoT devices.

 Futuristic cars used to be reserved for millionaires and comic book superheroes, or millionaire comic book heroes.
 Now everyone wants one.
 It’s estimated that by 2020 75% of cars will be connected.
 That translates into approximately 250,000,000 connected cars on the roads.
 With many modern cars using upwards of 70 microprocessors, a lot of PCBs will need to be designed.